AdrianSuliga/Zephyr-Projects/README.md

 - Wi-Fi 01 - Scan for Wi-Fi using Zephyr API.
 - Wi-Fi 02 - Connect to specific Wi-Fi using Zephyr API.
 - MQTT 00 - Connect to a broker in main thread, publish a message and subscribe to topic.
+- Timer 00 - Use k_uptime_get to measure time since booting the board